Mikaszówka

-The village has a population of 90.

-The Mikaszówka Lock of the Augustów Canal is located in Mikaszówka.

 History

 In 1827, Mikaszówka had a population of 95, and in the late 19th century it had a population of 128.

 During the German occupation of Poland (World War II), in April 1940, the Germans arrested Polish priests Stanisław Piotr Konstantynowicz and Stanisław Maciątek in the village, and then imprisoned them in Suwałki and eventually deported them to concentration camps.
 Maciątek died of exhaustion in the Sachsenhausen concentration camp in June 1940, while Konstantynowicz was murdered in the Hartheim Euthanasia Centre in August 1942 (see Nazi crimes against the Polish nation).